-As promoted by the security-team, we want to unify the cryptographic policies as used by different applications and libraries by introducing the crypto-policies package in Tumbleweed.
+In order to unify the cryptographic policies as used by different applications and libraries we have introduced the crypto-policies package in Tumbleweed.
 This package allows to set the cryptographic security level for all applications that use a cryptographic back-end supported by the policies.
-For now, only OpenSSL and GnuTLS follow these policies but more libraries and applications will be added gradually.
-Note that, the crypto-policies support was added to Tumbleweed in snapshot 20201216.
+For now, only OpenSSL, GnuTLS, Apache2, Java/OpenJDK, Stunnel and perl-IO-Socket-SSL follow these policies but more libraries and applications will be added gradually.
+Note that, the crypto-policies support was added to Tumbleweed since snapshot 20201216.

 Predefined security levels

-The main idea is to have three predefined security levels that an administrator can configure by modifying /etc/crypto-policies/config or by using the update-crypto-policies script.
-These groups of policies are LEGACY, DEFAULT and FUTURE which have the following details:
+The main idea is having four predefined security levels that an administrator can configure by modifying /etc/crypto-policies/config or by using the update-crypto-policies script.
+These groups of policies are LEGACY, DEFAULT, NEXT, FUTURE, FIPS and EMPTY which have the following details:

 These policies can also change over time together with the security of the cryptographic components.
 Having crypto-policies allows to easily handle the deprecation of algorithms or protocols system-wide and in a transparent manner.